 A reputable partnership publisher probably won’t accept a poorly written book, so make sure you’re using proper grammar and punctuation, and that your story is well told.
 You’ll also need to have your book professionally edited.

 So, it’s up to you.
 Do you spend the next few years collecting rejection letters?
 Or do you want to take control of your destiny and get your book into the hands of readers?
 The choice is yours.

-Never, ever assume your reader is stupid.
+Never, ever assume your reader doesn’t care.
 He or she has paid good money for your book.
-He or she used to reading well written and edited books and expects your book to be well written and edited too.
+Your reader is used to reading well written and edited books, and he or she expects your book to be well written and edited too.

 It’s also a given that not everyone will like your book.
-The subject matter may not be of interest to the reader, or the reader may not agree with your point of view.
-As writers we expect to have a small percentage of readers return our books and ask for refunds.
+The subject matter may not be of interest, or the reader may not agree with your point of view.
+As writers we should expect to have a small percentage of readers return our books and ask for refunds.
 It’s part of the business of writing and publishing books.
 However, the last thing any writer wants or needs is for a reader to reject the book because it was poorly written or edited.

 Don’t let the joke be at your expense

 None of us are perfect.
 We all make mistakes, but because we can’t view our work objectively we oftentimes miss our gaffes.
-The list below came from one of my writing forums, and it’s typical of the mistakes we all make.
+The list below came from one of my writing forums.
+It’s typical of the mistakes we all make.
 I’ve paraphrased it to protect the guilty.